inklabs/kommerce-core/README.md

 * Service
     - These are the domain services to manage persisting domain state to the database through repositories.
-They contain behavior related to multiple Entities and any business logive that does not fit any specific Entity.
+They contain behavior related to multiple Entities and any business logic that does not fit any specific Entity.

       ```php
       $productService = new Service\Product(